Installation

 - Copy the install command and paste it into your terminal.

-The installation page generates the right command for you, but here are the canonical one-liners.
+The installation page generates the right command for you.
+On Windows (PowerShell), the equivalent one-liner is:

 iwr -useb https://www.rediacc.com/install.ps1 | iex